• Skip to primary navigation

 1. Location, location, location

-Whether it's in the park, by the beach, or in your own backyard, the location of your picnic should be in a comfortable, flat and perfectly shaded or perfectly sunny spot (or something in between).
+Whether it's in the park, by the beach, or in your backyard, the location of your picnic should be in a comfortable, flat and perfectly shaded or perfectly sunny spot (or something in between).

 Find a spot that allows for easy eating, fun activities and enough room for you to stretch out and relax under the blue sky.
 Plus, bonus points if you find a spot that's partially blocked from the wind, because sand and/or grass and/or gravel does not count as farm to table eating.